middlewarehq/middleware/README.md

 - See Dora Metrics for your team.
 - Update settings related to incident filters, excluded pull requests, prod branches etc to get more accurate data.

-# 📖 How we Calculate DORA
+## 📖 How we Calculate Dora Metrics

-Middleware can display DORA Metrics using exclusively GitHub Data.
-The aim is to provide DORA metrics to anyone and everyone using their Git data, regardless of other integrations.
+Middleware can display DORA Metrics using exclusively Pull Requests based data.
+The aim is to provide Dora Metrics to anyone and everyone using their Git data, regardless of other integrations, in as few steps as possible.

-DORA metrics are derived from Pull Requests, Deployments, and Incidents.
+In its totality, Dora Metrics are derived from Pull Requests, Deployments, and Incidents.

-For simplicity, we synchronize your Pull Request data and classify reverted Pull Requests as incidents and merged Pull Requests as Deployments.

-**Lead Time for Changes**

-- Lead time consists of First Commit to PR Open time, First Response Time, Rework Time, Merge Time, and Merge to Deploy Time.
-- When calculating DORA using git-based data, PR merges are regarded as deployments, hence the merge to deploy time is considered as 0, while the rest of the time components remain the same.

-**Deployment Frequency**

-- This metric gauges how frequently code changes are deployed to production.
-- When considering PR merges as deployments, this can also represent the daily/weekly/monthly frequency of PR merges.

-**Mean Time to Recover (MTTR)**

-- MTTR measures how swiftly a team can restore service after a failure occurs in production.
-- The team's average incident resolution time is utilized to compute its MTTR.
-- When treating Revert PRs as incidents, the resolution time for an incident is calculated from the merging of the original PR to the merging of the revert PR.

-**Change Failure Rate (CFR)**

-- CFR quantifies the percentage of changes that result in a service impairment or outage in production, aiding in the evaluation of deployment process stability and reliability.
-- CFR is computed by linking incidents to deployments within an interval; each deployment may have several or no incidents.
-- Deployments that can be linked to any incident are considered as causing a failure or outage.
-- The fraction of deployments causing outages to the total deployments in an interval is used to determine the CFR.
+To learn more about how it's done, [look at our documentation here](https://middlewarehq.com/docs/product/oss/calculations).

 ## 🛣️ Roadmap